delbaoliveira/delbaoliveira/README.md

 **I'm a Web Developer living in England.**

 - 🦙 I code during the day and work at **Lambda School** at night.
-- 🌱 I'm currently learning Figma and React Native.
+- 🌱 I'm currently learning Scrum, Data Structures and Algorithms.
-- 💬 You can ask me about teamwork, leadership and llamas.

 **2021 Goals**
 - 🔭 Join the #LearninPublic movement.